simonsdave/clair-cicd/README.md

 ~>
 ```

-#### Responsibilities

-* maintained by security analyst **not** service engineer
-* checked into source code control and appropriate change
-  management processes are used to make changes (code reviews, feature
-  branches, etc)
+ITO whitelists it's worth seeing issue #7 which says:

+> When specifying the whitelist for ```assess-image-risk.sh``` with the ```--whitelist``` command line argument, should support ```https://``` scheme in addition to the existing ```json://```, ```file://``` schemes.
+Why is this important?
+Ideally whitelists should be maintained by a security analyst not a service engineer.
+This means that whitelists should be maintained in another repo with appropriate change management process.
+The ```json://``` and ```file://``` schemes are fine for maintaining whitelists in the same repo is service code.
+However, it would be better to maintain whitelists in a repo that is readonly for service engineers and editable only by security analysts who could apply appropriate change management processes are used to make changes (code reviews, feature  branches, etc).

 ## How it Works + Requirements/Assumptions